SuXYIO/ml2048/README.md

 - [ ] Find better hyperparameters
 - [ ] Remove the redundant template stuff
 - [ ] Add human render mode for env

+## Notes

+This is just a little experiment, so im only using a main branch, at least until i get this to work as a big project, which is unlikely.
+That means this repo is really unstable, so better fork it if you wanna use it yourself.